 If you have purchased electronics products from China, you may well have been in contact with an Electronic Manufacturing Services (or commonly known as EMS) company.

 These suppliers provide design, test, manufacture, as well as return and repair services for electronic components for original equipment manufacturers (OEMs).
-One key process is the PCB assembly, or PCBA.
+One key process is the PCB assembly or PCBA.

 What an EMS company does

-You can sub-contract out all aspects of the new product development including the design, which would most likely include all the electronics, PCBs, and sometimes the mechanical elements as well.
+You can sub-contract out all aspects of the new product development to an EMS, including the design, which would most likely include all the electronics, PCBs, and sometimes the mechanical elements as well.
 However, an EMS is capable not only of designing PCBs and associated electronics, but also to produce complete assemblies in mass production.